 I saw my first concert with Kyle, and it was an awesome one: CKY at The X Games in Philadelphia.

-When I went to Shippensburg for college, he’d come visit often – at least one weekend a month.
+When I went to Shippensburg for college, he’d visit often – at least one weekend a month.
 I always looked forward to his visits.
 Any college weekend with Kyle visiting was crazy in the best possible way.

 We stayed in close touch during his 4 years of service in Iraq.
 I guess we were “pen pals”… I’d often send him care packages with CDs of the latest metal bands I’d found.